Tipra Motha to hold demonstration in Delhi demanding 'Greater Tipraland' | Politics

 - India

-The Tipra Motha, a regional outfit led by scion of erstwhile royal family Pradyot Kishore Debbarma, is set to hold a demonstration in Delhi next week to press for their demand for a separate state for the indigenous people of Tripura.
+The Tipra Motha, a regional outfit led by scion of erstwhile royal family Pradyot Kishore Debbarma, is set to hold a demonstration in Delhi next week to press for their demand for a separate state for Tripura's indigenous people.

+Taking to Twitter, Debbarma said a two-day ''peaceful protest'' would be held in Delhi for 'Greater Tipraland'.
-Around 1,000 party leaders, workers and supporters will take part in the two-day agitation beginning December 5, to be held next to India Gate or Jantar-Mantar, a senior party leader said on Wednesday.

-''Our chairman Pradyot Kishore Manikya Bahadur and senior party leaders will be there to highlight the need for 'Greater Tipraland',” said party leader and former MLA Rajeshwar Debbarma.
+''We will be holding a two-day peaceful protest on 5th and 6th Dec 2022 for the demand of Greater Tipraland at Jantar Mantar, New Delhi.
+Warriors will be traveling to #Delhi to compel the decision-makers in Delhi to listen to our lawful and constitutional (demand),'' he tweeted on Tuesday.
+A senior party leader said on Wednesday that around 1,000 party leaders, workers and supporters will take part in the two-day agitation. ''Our chairman Pradyot Kishore Manikya Bahadur and senior party leaders will be there to highlight the need for 'Greater Tipraland',” said former MLA Rajeshwar Debbarma.

 A 16-compartment train has been booked by the party to ferry party workers and supporters, and it is supposed to leave Agartala for Delhi on December 2.

-''Necessary arrangements have been made in Delhi for the programme.
-If permission for agitation is not given for India Gate or Jantar Mantar, the party will stage demonstration at Ramlia Maidan,'' he said.
+''Necessary arrangements have been made in Delhi for the programme,'' he added.

-Tipra Motha, floated in February, 2021, won the election to Tripura autonomous district council in April 2021 by routing the BJP and the CPI(M).
+Tipra Motha, floated in February, 2021, won the election to Tripura Tribal Areas Autonomous District Council (TTADC) in April 2021 by routing the BJP and the CPI(M).

+TTADC has legislative and executive powers and covers nearly two-thirds of the state's territory.

 Assembly elections in Tripura are slated to be held early next year.